willnode/engine4-src/api/index.md

 # Engine4 Scripting Reference

 This section provides the documentation for all scripting members that documented through C# XML documentation.
-Either you use this documentation, or directly code via intellisensing, the content are just the same!
+Either you use this documentation, or directly peek the code via intellisensing, the content are just the same!

-Engine4 divides the API into namespaces...
+Engine4 API is divided into several namespaces...

 ## @Engine4